Get mobile spyware protection

 How to know if someone is watching you through your phone camera

-A woman snaps a picture of a landmark on her travels but is unaware that someone is watching her through the phone camera.
+A woman snaps a picture but is unaware that someone is watching her through the phone camera.

-That’s why it’s important to take preventive measures and discover how to know if someone is watching you through your phone camera.
+That’s why it’s important to take preventive measures and learn how to know if someone is watching you through your phone camera.

 11 tricks people can use to determine if someone is watching them through their phone camera.

-Background applications (apps) use data to continue running tasks even when the program isn’t in use.
-This is often necessary for apps delivering up-to-the-minute information like news, weather, and social media.
-However, malicious apps are also known to run in the background.
+Background apps use data to continue running tasks even when the program isn’t in use.
+Background updating can help apps deliver up-to-the-minute information on your news, weather, and social media feeds.
+But malicious apps are also known to run in the background.

 In some cases, hackers use scareware and phishing tactics to install illegitimate apps that contain spyware on people’s phones.
 Then, the spyware runs in the background, allowing the hacker to continuously monitor and record the user’s activity, including everything they type.
-Soon, the owner may notice that their cellular data (the technology they use to connect to the internet without Wi-Fi or a hotspot) allowance runs out faster than usual.
+Soon, the owner may notice that their cellular data (the technology they use to connect to the internet without Wi-Fi) allowance runs out faster than usual.

-However, there are a few common signs you can look for:
+There are a few common signs you can look for to see if your camera is acting strangely:

-• Third-party camera apps opening on their own
+• Third-party camera apps open on their own.

-• Media in your phone’s gallery you don’t remember capturing
+• There is media in your phone’s gallery you don’t remember capturing.

-• A slow camera and frequent app crashes
+• Your camera runs slowly and the app crashes frequently.

 Camera permissions allow or deny apps access to your phone’s camera.

 Generally, a device owner will need to grant permission for an app to use the camera if it’s needed for functionality.
-For example, an app may need access to the camera to livestream video games, scan QR codes, record videos, and enable video conferencing with classmates or co-workers.
+For example, an app may need access to the camera to livestream video games, scan QR codes, record videos, and enable video conferencing.

-However, camera access is unnecessary for many apps.
+But most apps probably don’t need access to your camera.
 In the privacy settings, you should be able to find a list of every app on your phone with access to your camera.
-You can toggle the button to revoke permissions if you find legitimate apps and don’t see a reason to share access to your camera with them.
+You can toggle the button to revoke permissions if you find illegitimate apps and don’t see a reason to share access to your camera with them.

-Unfamiliar apps and those you no longer need should go straight to the trash.
+Unfamiliar apps and those you no longer need should be uninstalled immediately.

 Video calls are a great way to chat with someone while still seeing their face, even when you’re miles apart.
 Many modern smartphones make this a seamless experience with high-quality video.